 Exiting via Francis Lake

-The 2300′ drop from the lake outlet to Miller River went by fast.
-Back in the trees, we made a pitstop by the beautiful waterfall in the ravine.
-Then I took some time to enjoy the sounds of the water before leaving.
+The 2300′ descent from the lake outlet to Miller River took no time.
+Back in the trees, we stopped by the beautiful waterfall above the ravine.
+Then I enjoyed the sounds of the water for a while before finishing the rest of the trip.

 See more trip photos here.